 CD and LP

-Thirdly, we recommend the store CD and LP, which, as the name suggests, focuses on both the compact format and the long play.
+Thirdly, I recommend the store CD and LP, which, as the name suggests, focuses on both the compact format and the long play.
 What’s best about this website?
 The possibility of buying and selling records.
 With a concept similar to Discogs, it is not as centered on informative details about the credits of each album and so on, but at the same time, the fact that you can find information about each album or single in Spanish is something that customers who don’t speak English appreciate.

 In addition, the website’s format is much more e-commerce-oriented, both in the use of filters to sort products and categories, and in the fact that you, as a customer, have the option to rate sellers, ensuring that you always buy from someone trustworthy.